Services to Help Solve Your Challenges

 CAUSES: BPD has no known causes.
 However, if as a child, someone was sexually abused, had a disrupted family life or had abandonment issues, they may be more likely to suffer BPD.

-COURSE: BPD is an illness of young people, and usually begins in adolescence or youth.
+COURSE: BPD affects young people, and usually begins in adolescence or youth.
 BPD is usually chronic, and severe problems often continue to be present for many years.
 The level of long term improvement in persons with BPD varies a great deal.
 A minority will develop a successful career, marry happily, and recover completely.
 In the majority of cases, both impulsivity and emotional instability decline over time, and the patient is eventually able to function at a reasonable level.
 The borderline pathology tends to “burn out” in middle age, and most patients function significantly better by the ages of thirty-five to forty.
 Nearly 3/4 of the individuals with BPD attempt suicide or display self-mutilating behaviors like cutting themselves with razors or burning themselves.
 The risk of suicide is greatest during young adulthood and seems to diminish with age.
 Only about 10% of suicide attempts are successful.

 PREVALENCE: BPD is probably the most prevalent personality disorder.
 A 2008 study of nearly 35,000 adults in the Journal of Clinical Psychiatry found that 5.9% – which would translate into 18 million Americans – had been given a BPD diagnosis.
 In 2000, the American Psychiatric Association believed that only 2% had BPD.